krishauser/Klampt/Cpp/docs/Manual-FileTypes.md

 A Vector3 or Vector4 is serialized to a whitespace-delimited string in the form `x y z` or `x y z w` respectively.

-A Matrix3 or Matrix4 is serialized to a whitespace-delimited string in column-major order, unless otherwise specified.
-I.e., `r11 r21 r31 r12 r22 r32 r13 r23 r33`
+A Matrix3 or Matrix4 is serialized to a whitespace-delimited string in row-major order, unless otherwise specified.
+I.e., `r11 r12 r13 r21 r22 r23 r31 r32 r33`

-A RigidTransform is serialized to a whitespace-delimited string with the rotation matrix column-major order, followed by the translation.
-I.e., `r11 r21 r31 r12 r22 r32 r13 r23 r33 t1 t2 t3`
+A RigidTransform is serialized to a whitespace-delimited string with the rotation matrix in row-major order, followed by the translation.
+I.e., `r11 r12 r13 r21 r22 r23 r31 r32 r33 t1 t2 t3`

 ## Geometry file formats